aa0051320/Pages/_Diablo_IV/01 Sorcerer Ice Shards Build.md

 > I tested some fine-tune for using Staff.
 > Although Staff can provide a huge Damage in a short time.
 > But Staff is hard to let Mana keep up with Attack Speed for lasting DPS.
-> This make Staff hard to defeat higher Tier Dungeon.
+> This make Staff hard to defeat high Tier Dungeon.

+# Gear (Staff)
+In high Tier Dungeon, enemies are often unstoppable.
+Crowd Control is not so useful.
+The faster you kill enemies, the safer you are.
+Staff has +100% Effect.
+As long as the Affixes of Staff is properly chosen, it can deal huge Damage to BOSS, Elite or Unstoppable Enemy.

 ## Gear Affixes Priority
 1. Attack Speed